zchee/golang-wiki/GOPATH.md

 ## Integrating GOPATH

-On OS X or Linux, adding the following expression to PATH will add all $GOPATH/bin directories.
+On OS X or Linux (bash), adding the following expression to PATH will add all $GOPATH/bin directories.
 ```
 ${GOPATH//://bin:}/bin
 ```